Ordinary Joe

 Ordinary Joe is an American drama television series that ran from September 20, 2021 to January 24, 2022 on NBC.
 The series, produced by 20th Television and Universal Television, is co-developed and co-executive produced by Garrett Lerner and Russel Friend.
-James Wolk plays the titular role.
+James Wolk plays the title role.
 In March 2022, the series was canceled after one season.

 Premise

 The series centers on Joe Kimbreau as he makes a pivotal, life-changing decision at his graduation from Syracuse University.
 The show follows him on three parallel timelines, starting ten years after his graduation: as a police officer, following in his father's footsteps; as a music star, following his passion; and as a nurse, after he marries his college sweetheart.